1979 World Series: Game 7

-The Pirates capped an amazing comeback on the strength of Willie Stargell, who went 4–for–5 with a single, two doubles, and a towering two-run homer in the sixth off Scott McGregor.
-McGregor pitched eight solid innings in a losing cause.
-For insurance in the ninth, Omar Moreno collected an RBI single, while another run scored when Dave Parker and Bill Robinson were hit by pitches back-to-back, scoring Moreno.
-Orioles manager Earl Weaver made five pitching changes in the ninth inning in an attempt to keep the game within reach.
-The O's only run came on a Rich Dauer homer in the third, the team's only RBI in the last three games (the run in Game 5 scored on a double play, which is not credited as an RBI to the batter).
-Significantly, Eddie Murray, the Orioles' main offensive threat, was 0-for-21 in the final five games of the Series, including a fly-out to Parker to end the eighth with the bases loaded (following an intentional walk to Ken Singleton).
-Following their six run outburst in the eighth inning of Game 4, the Birds scored only two runs on 17 hits over the series final 28 innings.
-Pirates reliever Grant Jackson got the win after 22/3 innings after relieving Don Robinson, who had relieved Jim Bibby who lasted four innings and allowed the lone Oriole run.
+The Pirates finished their comeback on the strength of Willie Stargell, who was 4–for–5 including two doubles and a two-run homer in the sixth off Scott McGregor, who pitched eight innings in a losing cause.
+In the ninth, Omar Moreno added an RBI single and scored when Dave Parker and Bill Robinson were hit by pitches back-to-back.
+Orioles manager Earl Weaver made five pitching changes in the ninth inning to keep the game within reach.
+Baltimore's only run came on a Rich Dauer homer in the third, the team's only RBI in the last three games.
+Eddie Murray was 0-for-21 in the final five games, including a fly-out to end the eighth with the bases loaded.
+Following their six-run outburst in the eighth inning of Game 4, the Orioles scored two runs on 17 hits over the final 28 innings.

-U.S. President Jimmy Carter made an appearance in Game 7—he threw out the first pitch—and after the game made a visit to the victorious Pittsburgh clubhouse.
-Prior to the ceremonial first pitch, Bill Schustik played the National Anthem.
-Pirates closer Kent Tekulve earned a save.
+U.S. President Jimmy Carter threw out the first pitch and paid a visit to the victorious Pittsburgh clubhouse after the game.

-This was the last postseason series won by the Pirates until winning the 2013 National League Wild Card Game.
-This would also be, as of 2025, the last time the Pirates appeared in a World Series in their history.
-All five of the Pirates' World Series victories went the maximum seven games.
+This was the last postseason series win for the Pirates until the 2013 National League Wild Card Game.
+All five of the Pirates' World Series victories thus far have gone the maximum seven games.